4 Veteran Owned Businesses (Veteran Entrepreneurs) to Know

 The brand repurposes military surplus and incorporates that material into bags and accessories.
 They work with U.S manufacturers that are owned or partially operated by veterans.
 They also donate 10% of profits to veteran organizations.
 Sword & Plough creates American made products that promote social and environmental impact.

-4. Black Rifle Coffee Company, founded by Evan Hafer, Green Beret
+Founded by Evan Hafer, Green Beret

 At 20 years old Evan Hafer was consumed with the desire to serve his country.
 He joined the Washington National Guard after high school and then went on to become a Green Beret.
 He served the United States for twenty years.
-Before each of his 40 different deployments, he would always roast about ten pounds of coffee to take with him.
+Before each of his 40 different deployments, he would always roast ten pounds of coffee to take with him.
 He says that what he roasted himself was always better than anything he could ever get while on deployment.

 Hafer separated from government service in 2015, and it didn’t take long for him to figure out what his next step was.